-What to expect from a palliative home care plan
+What to expect from a palliative homecare plan

-What to expect from a palliative home care plan
+What to expect from a palliative homecare plan

 What is palliative care?

-When you are going through illness it is usually a stressful time for both you and your loved ones.
-Receiving treatment on top of day-to-day life may become difficult to manage.
+Palliative care is about making someone as comfortable as possible during receiving their treatment.
 Your illness may also be terminal, which means you will want to focus on making the most of the time you have left with friends, family, and loved ones.
 That’s where palliative care comes in.

 • Physical and emotional support (this extends to family and carers too)